 Does the treaty mean I need a different type of rental contract?

 No. Spanish tenancy law and the standard contract types used in La Linea are unchanged by the Gibraltar-EU treaty.
-Your rental agreement is a Spanish legal document governed by Spanish law, regardless of what happens at the border.
+Your rental agreement is a Spanish legal document governed by the LAU, regardless of what happens at the border.

 Can my landlord raise my rent immediately after the treaty?

-Not if you're already in a fixed-term contract.
-Increases on existing residential tenancies are capped at CPI annually.
+Not if you are already in a fixed-term contract.
+Increases on existing residential tenancies are capped at the agreed index rate annually.
 Only at contract renewal can a landlord propose new terms.
-If you don't agree, the automatic extension rules under the LAU still protect you.
+If you do not agree, the automatic extension rules under the LAU still protect you.

 Is this a good time to move to La Linea to work in Gibraltar?